-- PETRONAS recognises that providing modest entertainment is a legitimate way of building business relationships and as such a common practice within the business environment to foster good business relationships with external clients.
-As such, eligible employees are allowed to entertain external clients through a reasonable act of hospitality as part of business networking as well as a measure of goodwill towards the recipients. - 2.
+PETRONAS recognises that providing modest entertainment is a legitimate way of building business relationships and as such a common practice within the business environment to foster good business relationship with external clients.
+As such, eligible employees are allowed to entertain external clients through a reasonable act of hospitality as part of business networking as well as a measure of goodwill towards the recipients.

 In some countries, the act of hospitality through entertainment is a central part of business etiquette.
-However, this may not necessarily be the case in every country or in all circumstances as it may create a negative perception if observed or known by others despite selfless motives behind the entertainment provided. - 3.
-Employees, directors and other associated persons should always bear in mind that this is an area where perception is often regarded as more important than facts and therefore you should always exercise proper care and judgment when providing entertainment to third parties especially when it involves Public Officials to ensure compliance with local anti-bribery and corruption laws. - 4.
-Employees, directors and other associated persons are strictly prohibited from providing or offering to provide entertainment with a view to improperly cause undue influence on any party in exchange for some future benefit or result.
+However, this may not necessarily be the case in every country or in all circumstances as it may create a negative perception if observed or known by others despite selfless motives behind the entertainment provided.

+Employees and directors should always bear in mind that this is an area where perception is often regarded as more important than facts and therefore you should always exercise proper care and judgment when providing entertainment to third parties especially when it involves public officials to ensure compliance with local anti-bribery and corruption laws.

+Employees and directors are strictly prohibited from providing or offering to provide entertainment with a view to improperly cause undue influence on any party in exchange for some future benefit or result.
 Any acts of this nature, whether provided directly or indirectly through an intermediary, may be construed as an act of bribery and contrary to the general values and principles of the CoBE.

-- 5. You are required to comply with the policies and procedures of your HR Department, and maintain expenses within the limits of your entitlement, when carrying out entertainment activities. - 6.
-As set forth in Part IIB section 12 of the CoBE, any entertainment activities that would involve Public Officials shall require the prior approval of HoD / HR Department in consultation with LCD. - 7.
-Specific rules governing employees' conduct when dealing with Public Officials are set out in greater detail in Part 3 of this ABC Manual.
+You are required to comply with the policies and procedures of your Human Resource Department, and maintain expenses within the limits of your entitlement, when carrying out entertainment activities.

+As set forth in Part IIB section 12 of the CoBE, any entertainment activities that would involve public officials shall require the prior approval of the Head of Department or the Head of Operating/Holding Company Unit in consultation with your legal department or the Corporate Governance and International Compliance Unit.

+Specific rules governing employees' conduct when dealing with Public Officials is set out in greater detail in Part 3 of this ABC Manual.
 Directors (executive and non-executive) are also expected to abide by the same rules.